Skip to main content

 QFN vs QFP package comparison

-Quad flat package (QFP) is also a surface mount integrated circuit package.
+A Quad flat package (QFP) is also a surface mount integrated circuit package.
 In QFP, unlike QFN, the leads extend out in a gull-wing shape (L-shaped).
 This provides a good footing for the package during the PCB assembly process.

 Just like QFN, the leads extend out on all four sides of the package, hence the name quad flat package.

-QFP packages with different numbers of pins are available starting from 8 pins per side to 70 pins per side.
+QFP packages with different numbers of pins are available, starting from 8 pins per side to 70 pins per side.
 QFP32, QFP64, etc. are some examples.
 The usual pin spacing ranges from 0.4mm to 1mm.

 Variants of the QFP package include thin QFP (TQFP), very thin QFP (VQFP), low-profile QFP (LQFP), etc.